 The Office of Minority, Disabled Veterans, and Women Cannabis Business Development will be known as the Office of Diversity and Inclusion.
 It will be the most important office to ensure the NJ cannabis industry is just.
 Governor Murphy will appoint the head of the office.

-For activists’ fears that the industry will be dominated by heartless and greedy out-of-state Multi-State Operators (MSOs) to be realized, this office would have to on every metric it could be judged.
+For activists’ fears that the industry will be dominated by heartless and greedy out-of-state Multi-State Operators (MSOs) to be realized, this office would have to fail on every metric it could be judged.

 There will be robust licensing, investigations, and compliance staff in the CRC to ensure the industry abides by the regulations set down by the CRC to ensure product safety, including no moldy flower.

 The Office of Compliance and Licensing will review license applications and deal with the permit process.
+Their Office of Patient and Customer Services will deal with growing the medical cannabis program and a call center.

 The Office of Data and Business Analytics will deal with data and IT.